vpavic/hibernate-hazelcast-config/README.md

 # Hibernate-Hazelcast 2nd Level Cache Configuration

-This is a minimal project that demonstrates how to configure ```HazelcastInstance``` configured by ```HazelcastAutoConfiguration``` as Second Level Cache for Hibernate.
+This is a minimal project that demonstrates how to use ```HazelcastInstance``` configured by ```HazelcastAutoConfiguration``` as Second Level Cache for Hibernate.

 By default, Spring Boot will initialize ```EntityManagerFactory``` before ```HazelcastInstance```, resulting with configuration being loaded from ```hazelcast-default.xml``` instead of provided ```Config``` ```@Bean```.

-Run the project, log contains following output:
+Run the project, log contains the following output:

 ```
 2015-10-12 21:29:58.585  INFO 18375 --- [           main] j.LocalContainerEntityManagerFactoryBean : Building JPA container EntityManagerFactory for persistence unit 'default'